ptmt/ptmt.github.com/posts/2026/state-of-development.md

 ### Hangover after fake productivity

 This is what I experienced after initial boost to "finish some apps I always wanted to finish".
 I got very little satification looking at the final result.
 I don't feel pride in them that much.
 It's some kind of depreceation of side projects, and it's somethin I need to get used to.

+### Indie Developer Dream: died or not?

+The dillema of the last few months: on one hand it's never be easy to have something published now, on the other hand nobody needs this.
+You can build your own instead of paying you subscription.
+And this is devastation for many people, especially not builders.
+When you can only dream, previously you have an excuse: no time.
+Now you have another excuse: why bother.

+So we'll see what exactly will be differentiators.
+Maybe it's time for influencers and socially active people, all that matters.

 ### Random notes from a single working days